surniaulula/wpsso/README.md

 <p><strong>WPSSO is <em>fast</em> and coded for performance:</strong></p>

-<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes it needs, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.</p>
+<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the library files and object classes they need, keeping the code small, fast, and light.</p>

 <p>WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>